 Max Paik (he/him)

 Hello!
-I am a first-year PhD student advised by Professors Daniele Panozzo and Denis Zorin in the Geometric Computing Lab @ NYU.
+I am a second-year PhD student advised by Professors Daniele Panozzo and Denis Zorin in the Geometric Computing Lab @ NYU.
+I am also a Department of Energy Computational Science Graduate Fellow.
 Broadly speaking, I am interested in physical simulation, robust numerical methods, and geometric processing.

 Before joining the GCL, I completed my Bachelor's at Northwestern University, where I double majored in Computer Science and Physics.
 There, I had the chance to research astrophysical jets with Professor Sasha Tchekhovskoy and colloidal suspensions with Professor Michelle Driscoll.